What is CNC Punching?

 CNC programming is the computer aided manufacturing (CAM) side of the CAD/CAM cycle.
 Information about a design may be presented in a 2D format such as DXF or DWG files or a 3D file format.
 This information is then used to create the flat sheet metal pressing and assign the correct tooling to create the desired component.
 The software can also be used to establish the most efficient layout of components from a given size of sheet metal, known as the nest.
 Obviously, the more components that can be produced from a panel of sheet metal the cheaper each CNC punched component will become.
 Modern software packages such as Radan can help to automate this process to achieve the maximum yield from a given sheet metal panel.
 As a designer of components that will be CNC punched, you do not need to know the exact details of how this may be achieved but it may be useful to bare the following in mind when designing a component that is to be CNC punched from sheet metal.

-Things to remember when designing for CNC Punching of sheet metal
+Design considerations to remember when designing for CNC Punching of sheet metal

 Diameters should ideally be no smaller than the material gauge of sheet metal being CNC punched.